 The Best Open Source Tools For UX Designers

 Custom UX design can be done by someone using MockFlow.
-You can create a framework for our projects, and you can start to fit the UX design into that framework.
+You can create a framework for your projects, and you can start to fit a UX design company into that framework.
 If you want to see how the whole experience is framed, this is a good place to start.

 You need to see how expansive the UX design is, and you need to know how much space you have to fit in all the things that you would like to add to the site.
 There are a number of websites that will benefit from the framework that is built using MockFlow.
 However, this is not the only program you should use to complete your design.

 Axure also allows you to create a framework for the site or app, and you can decide how big the UX design should be.
 Some websites or apps want to be as minimalistic as possible.
 There are others that need to fit in a number of different options.
 Because of this, you should create a template in Axure.
 You can transfer your framework from Axure to another program, or you can show the basic framework to your clients.

 If your clients want to see a different template, you can build another one in seconds.
 Axure makes it easy for you to play around with ideas, and it offers many design tools that help you shape the template.

 Sketch helps you fill in your templates.
 You want to see what all your colors will look like on the same framework, and you can play around with texts, videos, animations, and audio.
 You can create a full picture of what the app or website will look like.
 You may fill in block colors for your clients to review, or you can test animations that may have been recommended by the client.